-- 1. Track and, as appropriate, comment on issues related to EPA certification of site cleanup and issues related to delisting of site from CERCLA, as well as other regulatory closure documents that are not finalized in 2006. - Review information regarding the long-term stewardship and management of the Rocky Flats site, including but not limited to the results of the operational and performance monitoring data of site operations and DOE status reports. - 3.
-Participate in CERCLA five-year review. - 4.
-Work with DOE on implementing its Post-Closure Public Involvement Plan (PCPIP), including the meetings DOE identified in the PCPIP. - 5.
-Review DOE budgets for implementation of DOE responsibilities. - 6.
-Participate in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness. - 7.
-Evaluate legal and regulatory issues regarding implementation of site-wide long-term stewardship plans and provide information to the Stewardship Council and to the community. - 8.
-Work with DOE and the regulators to understand technical data regarding implementation and effectiveness of cleanup remedies and long-term controls, and provide information to the Stewardship Council and to the community. - 9.
-Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 10.
-Work with USFWS and DOE on access restrictions to DOE-retained lands, as provided in Rocky Flats Legacy Management Agreement.
+- 1. Review information regarding the long-term stewardship and management of the Rocky Flats site, including but not limited to the results of the operational and performance monitoring data of site operations and DOE status reports. - 2.
+Work with DOE on implementing its Post-Closure Public Involvement Plan (PCPIP), including the meetings DOE identified in the PCPIP. - 3.
+Review DOE budgets for implementation of DOE responsibilities. - 4.
+Participate in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness. - 5.
+As needed, evaluate legal and regulatory issues regarding implementation of site-wide longterm stewardship plans and provide information to the Stewardship Council and to the community. - 6.
+Work with DOE and the regulators to understand technical data regarding implementation and effectiveness of cleanup remedies and long-term controls, and provide information to the Stewardship Council and to the community. - 7.
+Track issues related to DOE's petition to Colorado Water Quality Control Commission to change uranium and other standards for Rocky Flats. - 8.
+Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 9.
+Work with USFWS and DOE on interpretative signage on refuge lands that includes history of Rocky Flats and cleanup, and ongoing DOE monitoring and surveillance program.